 - Avoid foods high in fat, sugar, and salt.

 - Keep your kitchen stocked with vegetables and protein.

 It is important to check your blood sugar before, during, and after your workout.
 Being prepared by keeping an eye on your blood sugar levels will help prevent sudden drops.
 Exercise burns carbs (bread, fruit, chips, rice, pasta) at a quicker rate than normal activity, which helps to maintain a stable blood sugar.

 Life Can Be Lived to the Fullest

 You can live a great life with diabetes.
 By being prepared to take on any challenge this condition may throw at you, you are ensuring a healthy life for yourself.
 Yes, it can be difficult to always check your blood sugar and deal with the highs and lows.
 But by following these tips and finding support in others who have diabetes, you will be successful.
-If you have been diagnosed with diabetes and need help, Navi Nurses are always here for you.
+If you have been diagnosed with diabetes and need help, Navi Nurses is always here for you.

 - Centers for Disease Control and Prevention.
 (2021, June 15).
 Diabetes Basics.
 Retrieved June 22, 2021, from https://www.cdc.gov/diabetes/basics/index.html

 - Mayo Clinic.
 (2020, June 26).
 Diabetic coma.
 Retrieved June 22, 2021, from https://www.mayoclinic.org/diseases-conditions/diabetic-coma/diagnosis-treatment/drc-20371479